 The panel discussions underscored the importance of conducting cross-sector coordination with other industries.
-The potential impact on reliability from the accelerating proliferation of distributed energy resources (DERs) was discussed, along with potential NERC efforts to assess the effects of DER on the reliable operation of the BPS.
+The potential impact on reliability from the accelerating proliferation of DERs was discussed along with potential NERC efforts to assess the effects of DERs on the reliable operation of the BPS.

 Recognizing that the performance of renewable energy resources is affected by weather, the discussions reiterated the importance of improving weather forecasting to mitigate risks associated with its uncertainty.
-With large increases in renewable resources and gas-fired units, continued retirements of coal and nuclear units is expected.
-All resources must be integrated reliably and ensure that sufficient levels of grid essential reliability service (ERS) are maintained.
+With large increases in renewable resources and natural-gas-fired units, continued retirements of coal and nuclear units is expected.
+All resources must be integrated into the BPS while ensuring sufficient levels of grid essential reliability services (ERSs) are maintained.

 While planning for a fundamentally reliable system and recognizing the impacts of grid transformation, it is important to continue to evaluate reserve margins and the appropriate mechanisms for establishing adequate reserve margins, particularly given the changing dynamics of the BPS.
-The operation of the grid and the relationship between Generator Operators and Balancing Authorities has changed due to proliferation of distributed energy resources and the creation of larger Balancing Authorities operated by centralized RTO markets.
+The operation of the grid and the relationship between Generator Operators and Balancing Authorities has changed due to proliferation of DERs and the creation of larger Balancing Authorities operated by centralized Regional Transmission Organizations markets.

 Lastly, the need for higher levels of cyber security will continue to create additional intricacies to BPS reliability.
 It is important to understand which organizations are accountable for cyber security and long-term security plans.
 Information technology and operational technology convergences should be recognized and adequate levels of cyber security should be planned for prospectively.
-Cross-sector communication will be critical to effective management of cyber risks and it will be important to standards to transcend industries in order to ensure effective implementation and coherence across critical industries.
+For effective implementation of existing and future cyber security standards developed for each of the critical infrastructure sectors, harmonization may be required.
+Cross-sector communication will be critical to effective management of cyber risks.